Day 67 of a Year Long Road Trip Along America’s Scenic Byways

 My pecans, cheese, and dates for dinner left me slightly hungry this morning, so I stopped at Burger King for “Free Coffee Friday” and blueberry biscuits for a dollar.
 If anyone needs to know how to live on $30 a day in America, I’d be the appropriate person to ask!
 The dogs and I got an early start in the North Georgia Highlands.

-I wanted to make sure we got close to South Carolina by day’s end because tomorrow we get the chance to meet up with Walter, an ex-coworker who quit before me but was more practical and lined up another job, at his family’s farm in South Carolina and/or his lake house in North Carolina as they are thirty minutes apart.
+I wanted to make sure we got close to South Carolina by day’s end because tomorrow we get the chance to meet up with Walter, an ex-coworker.
+He quit before me but was more practical and lined up another job.
+We’ll connect at his family’s farm in South Carolina and/or his lake house in North Carolina as they are only thirty minutes apart.
 I’m pretty excited about it!

 Moccasin Creek State Park